Hosamov/exclusions-db/README.md

 - **Fix bug: routes.js: edit_user POST route - password updates, should show
   the user an error if it doesn't match,and break from saving the data, instead of potentially crashing the server. (tested 11/9 in prod...and it's a sucky one)
+  - REMOVE change password in user settings; instead add a "Reset Password" link in the /login route
 - **Add ability for users to reset their password via "forgot password" link.

 ### Originally created: 11/29/2022; Last edited: 11/22/2023